 1. Real-time communication between the site and the office

 Bridging the gap between the people who work in the office and the on-site personnel is the first step towards an effective construction process.
 Fragmented communication is one of the biggest sources of pain for professionals in construction, as they end up working on outdated versions of a project’s plan.

 It goes without saying that this results in a lot of confusion and schedule delays.
-Subcontractors arrive on site in vain and wander around waiting for their turn to complete their tasks.
-Same can happen with materials which due to bad coordination with the office arrive on the field at the wrong day or place.
+Subcontractors arrive on-site in vain and wander around waiting for their turn to complete their tasks.
+The same can happen with materials which due to bad coordination with the officers arrive on the field at the wrong day or place.

 Like that, the supply chain can start again operating as one while everyone involved in the project is on the same page.

 Keeping a bird’s eye view of your project, while not ignoring any of the details is vital.
 A reliable digital platform can help you as a project manager to always know which member of your team is responsible for which task while having access to all project programmes in one place.

 Furthermore, with the creation of custom dashboards, you would be able to get the data you need at the time you need it and monitor the latest trends on your projects.
 This would allow you to focus on the actual areas of risk instead of getting lost in a pile of information.

 At this point, we should also not forget the importance of taking good care of your data.
 It is through your data collection and analysis process that you will be able to learn from your mistakes and continuously improve your systems and processes while making them more standardised.

 It is no secret that reporting is one of the most time-consuming tasks for all project managers.
 Until just recently, this process had to be done manually and it was costing people many valuable hours every day.